 As for my meal, I haven’t had such a good sandwich in a long time.
 This sandwich had everything you could want.
 It started with amazing bread, soft and delicious but also thick enough to soak up all the juices released from the meat and veggies.
 The meat itself was divine.
 It was perfectly roasted, well-seasoned, and sliced beautifully.
 The broccoli rabe not only added a nice crunch and texture to the sandwich but a welcome bitter flavor, which was well-balanced with the other flavors.

 We enjoyed our sandwiches, devouring them.
 I would say we were pleased with our choices.
 I knew I was not done with this market though.
 When we were talking around, I saw a bunch of little shops I wanted to check out before we left the city, but that would have to wait for the next day.

 Chris and I took our coffee and started to explore the city, winding up outside City Hall before walking towards Independence Hall.
 My coffee gave me a boost of energy to get through the day of sight-seeing.
-I appreciate my best friend being my tour guide.

 Reading Terminal Market one of the coolest indoor markets I have been to, ranking up there with the indoor markets I visited in South America (Ecuador and Argentina).
 I have never seen an indoor market with so many eateries inside (and with such variety of cuisines).
 Most of the other markets I have been in have primarily been like farmers markets with fresh produce, meat, cheese.
 Reading Terminal Market has all that plus so much more.
 Part of me wishes I lived nearby this market, and the other part of me is glad I don’t because I’d eat there way too much.